animlbook/AnIML/book_source/source/regression/assessing_performance/index.md

 So we introduced this idea of training error and true error (and how we approximate it with test error), and where that error can manifest as overfitting or underfitting from the contributions of the model's bias and variance.
 Now that we understand that model complexity can impact the performance of the model, how do we actually go about picking the right complexity if we don't have access to this true error?

-What about choosing the model with the lowest training error?
+**Suggestion 1:** What about choosing the model with the lowest training error?
 Hopefully from our discussion in the last sections, you can see why this won't find the model that will perform the best in the future.

-So maybe we could just choose the model that has the lowest test error.
+**Suggestion 2:** So maybe we could just choose the model that has the lowest test error.
 This seems more intuitive since the test error is our approximation of the true error and our goal is to find a model that will do best in the future (i.e., lowest true error).
 This approach is right in some sense, since we are unlikely to choose a model that is overfit.
 However, this approach **completely ruins the point of the test set**.

 Remember, we introduced the idea of a test set to approximate how our model would do in the future.
 If you found that your predictor got 90% of the examples in the test set wrong, you would be pretty confident that the future performance will be close to 90% error too, *assuming the test error is a good approximation of true error*.

 However, if we use the test set to choose the model complexity, the test error is no longer a good estimate of the true error.
 If we used the test set to select the model complexity, the test set is no longer a good stand-in for "the unknown", since we chose the model that does best on that *one particular test set*.
 In a sense, we are implicitly training on the test set by training many models and then choosing the one based on test performance.

 This is a fairly subtle point that we should restate for emphasis.
 Many people intuitively understand why we have to separate the test set out from the training set: in order to keep it as good estimate of future performance.
 They tend to get a little confused by the introduction of this second restriction that **you can't use the test set to select the model complexity**.
 Remember the dataset that we receive (and the test set we select from it) are just one possible dataset from a large number of possible datasets that could be drawn from the population distribution.
 We are just using the test set as a stand-in for "the future", but this only works if we never look at it or train the model on it.
 But by using the test set to select model complexity, you are implicitly choosing which model is best based on the data in that specific test set we used.
 Even though you never explicitly gave it to the model to train, you might be choosing a model that happens to do well on that specific test set.

+In other words, a good approximation for how you should use the test set is the following: You should *never* look at the test set until you are done (the paper is about ready to publish, you are just about to deploy your model, or similar).
+Once you are ready to go, *then* you can test your model on the test set so you can get an accurate estimate for how the model will do in the future so you can include that estimate in your published model.
+But if you test yourself on the test set multiple times, you are tempting yourself to choose a model that works better on that one test set.

 Fear not though!
 There are many principled ways for helping you choose this model complexity.
 The two popular techniques we discuss are using a **validation set** and **cross validation**.